linode/docs/docs/quick-answers/linux/how-to-install-configure-and-run-fish.md

 	Rationale: A program whose features are discoverable turns a new user into an expert in a shorter span of time, since the user will become an expert on the program simply by using it.

-Follow the links in the More Information section to quickly explore the power and functionality Fish.
+Follow the links in the More Information section to quickly explore the power and functionality of Fish.